mui/material-ui/docs/src/pages/demos/progress/progress.md

 }
 ```

-## Customized progress
+## Customized progress bars

-If you have been reading the [overrides documentation page](/customization/overrides/)
+If you have read the [overrides documentation page](/customization/overrides/)
-but you are not confident jumping in, here are examples of how you can customize the component.
+but you are not confident jumping in, here are some examples of how you can customize the component.

-{{"demo": "pages/demos/progress/CustomizedProgress.js"}}
+{{"demo": "pages/demos/progress/CustomizedProgressBars.js"}}

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 ## Delaying appearance